 Topics for Religions of The East.

 Odyssey papers should be at least long enough to answer a substantive question, or to at least do some substantive work towards that such a question.
 If you need me to give you a specific page count, I will ask you for four pages, but will accept three pages, or two, just as long as it's two full pages.
-Apart from that, it should be typewritten, double spaced, 12 point type, no cover sheet, with your name, date and class on the first page.
+Apart from that, it should be typewritten, double spaced, about 12 point type, any readable font, no cover sheet, with your name, date and class on the first page.
+Since papers are now submitted electronically, the rule is basically to make it easy to read, with nothing that isn't needed to make your ideas clear.

 Pick a substantial controversial issue from the topic list for this class and do the following.